rdugan/iceriver-oc/README.md

 ### Fan settings reapplied at startup
 Fixed/manual fan speeds will now be reapplied at startup, after a ~1m delay.

+### Primary pool health monitor
+Health-check loop run on primary pool availability.
+If miner has switched to one of the secondary pools for any reason, you will be switched back to your primary pool as soon as it becomes available again.

 ### General UI improvements

 # Installation